-One of the hobbies I’ve really stepped up during quarantine has been plant care.
+I have always loved plants and having houseplants in particular and even shared our herb garden several years ago.
+One of the hobbies I really stepped up during quarantine was my houseplant collection and care.
 I’ve added so many new plants to our home and even propagated some of my existing plants!
-I thought I would share our experience living with plants in small spaces, with this apartment plant tour.
+Since they have become a passion, I thought I would share our experience living with plants in small spaces, with this apartment plant tour.

 This post contains affiliate links.

-When we moved into our apartment a little over a year ago, we came with three plants and adopted two more before we even moved any furniture in.
+When we moved into our apartment, we came with three plants and adopted two more before we even moved any furniture in.
 I am a huge fan of the modern boho and eclectic jungalow design aesthetics, and plants are a big part of that.
 Plus, I just love them!

 Over the years I have acquired, and subsequently killed, a handful of plants, so having a green thumb was not something I could boast.
 Following my great-grandfather’s funeral in August 2018, my grandma gave me one of the plant baskets the family had received.
 I didn’t have a lot of faith in myself, yet somehow managed to keep them alive that first year.
-Then, when we moved here, I separated the plants and repot them in separate, larger pots.
-Two of the three thrived, and I repot them again as part of Earth Day this year – a Dracaena sanderiana (Lucky Bamboo) and Dracaena marginata (Dragon Tree Plant).
+When we moved here, I separated the plants and repotted them in separate, larger pots.
+Two of the three thrived, and I repotted them again as part of Earth Day this year – a Dracaena sanderiana (Lucky Bamboo) and Dracaena marginata (Dragon Tree Plant).

 Look how much this Monstera deliciosa has grown!
 I purchased it the beginning of July (photo above) and this is all the growth by mid September (below).
 It’s still a young plant, so most of the leaves don’t have fenestration (holes).
 You can tell which leaves started the plant because they’re more mature and have since grown two leaves with fenestration.
 It’ll still be 2-3 years for the rest of the plant to mature.
-I love how big and alive this plant is!
-I haven’t repot it yet, and I may actually hold off until next spring because it’s still thriving here.
-I do need to purchase some moss poles soon just to help with stabilization.
+I love how big and vibrant this plant is!
+So far it is ok in it’s pot and I may actually hold off repotting until next spring because it’s still thriving.
+It will need some moss poles soon just to help with stabilization.

 Here are some supplies to stabilize larger plants like this: